Airport receives $6.4 million grant from FAA

 The average airbus, with people, gas and luggage, weighs 183,000 pounds.

-Allegiant's planes departed from and landed on one of Punta Gorda Airport's (PGD) runways more 5,300 times last year, according to their airline landing reports, totaling over 771 million pounds.
+Allegiant’s planes departed from and landed on one of Punta Gorda Airport’s runways more 5,300 times last year, according to their airline landing reports, totaling more than 771 million pounds.

 Now, in the first step of many, the airport has secured funding to rehabilitate one of its runways.